Pranav12300445/team_project/README.md

 # Terminal 6 — API Gateway (start last)
 cd ApiGateway
 ./mvnw spring-boot:run

+# Terminal 7 — Frontend Application
+# Double-click frontend/index.html to open in your browser, or serve it:
+npx serve frontend
 ```

 ### 4. Verify

 - **Eureka Dashboard**: http://localhost:8761 — all 4 services should show as `UP`
 - **API Gateway**: http://localhost:8080 — single entry point for all APIs
+- **Frontend Portal**: Open `frontend/index.html` in your browser (or at `http://localhost:3000` if using a local server like `serve`)

 ---